Learn through the super-clean Baeldung Pro experience:

 We can achieve similar results using docker-compose files.
 Remember that the format and possibilities will vary between versions of docker-compose.

-Let’s give the Nginx service limit of half of CPU and 512 megabytes of memory, and reservation of a quarter of CPU and 128 megabytes of memory.
+Let’s give the Nginx service some of the limits mentioned above, including access to half of the CPU 1 and 512 megabytes of memory.
+As a reservation, we’ll set a quarter of the CPU and 128 megabytes of memory.

 We need to create deploy and then resources segments in our service configuration: